mahammadsharifov/react-singlepage-router/README.md

 ## Project Description:

 This is a single page React application/website developed using react-router:
- - CSS based animation, transition effect have been used;
+ - CSS based animation, transition effects have been used;
- - Random colors are used as a background image of application.
+ - Random colors are used from an array as a background image of application.